Learning for Growth - Curriculum

 TECHNOLOGY - Technology provides support for learning and is used purposefully and creatively.

-HEALTH AND PHYSICAL EDUCATION - is an integral part of the curriculum at St Mary Magdalen's, providing students with multiple skills based learning and opportunities for competitive and inclusive sport activities.
+HEALTH AND PHYSICAL EDUCATION - is an integral part of the curriculum at St Mary Magdalen's School, providing students with multiple skills based learning and opportunities for competitive and inclusive sport activities.
 Students engage in external competitions for District Sports, Hooptime (Basketball) and Glee Competition for choir.

 EXCURSIONS - Each learning area engages in excursions and incursions to give students experiences that extend or support their learning.